11 Best Golf Resorts in the U.S. With Championship Courses and Luxe Accommodations

 The American Club Resort Hotel

 A five-star, five-diamond resort with classic elegance and a fascinating history, this Wisconsin hotel offers a variety of guest rooms and suites, the Kohler Waters Spa, several restaurants, and a variety of outdoor activities.
 Golf courses include the world-famous Whistling Straits course, home of the 2021 Ryder Cup, as well as Blackwolf Run, which includes two courses designed by legendary golf course architect Pete Dye.

 Omni Barton Creek Resort & Spa

 Located in the hill country of Austin, Texas, the Omni is set on 4,000 scenic acres.
 The resort includes the Mokara Spa, an expansive fitness center, adults-only pool, kids' splash pad, nature trail, and several dining venues.
 Four top-ranked golf courses, a Golf Academy, and a club Fitting Studio provide stunning views, variety, and opportunity for improvement, as well as fun.

 Exclusive Windsor Club suites, guest rooms, cottages, and estate homes provide a range of accommodations, and twenty restaurants, bars, and lounges offer something for everyone's taste.
 This West Virginia resort includes a spa, casino, retail shops, and outdoor activities for adults and family members of all ages.
 The Greenbrier course, more than 100 years old, and the newer Ashford Short Course, are two of the resort's four top golf courses.

 Kiawah Island Golf Resort

-Set on an unspoiled barrier island of South Dakota, Kiawah offers ten miles of shoreline for swimming, paddleboarding, kayaking, surfing, fishing, and more.
+Set on an unspoiled barrier island of South Carolina, Kiawah offers ten miles of shoreline for swimming, paddleboarding, kayaking, surfing, fishing, and more.
 Visitors can choose the five-star Sanctuary Hotel, or a stay at The Cottages at the Ocean Course, home of the 2021 PGA Championship.
 Five courses including Turtle Point, designed by Jack Nicklaus, and the famed Pete Dye Ocean Course offer variety and challenge, along with stunning views.

 The Ritz-Carlton Reynolds, Lake Oconee